swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 to see collection performance within 2.5X of the Java Virtual Machine.

 Wait, wait, wait.
-What does the performance of persistent data structures have to do with future of JavaScript MVCs?
+What does the performance of persistent data structures have to do with the future of JavaScript MVCs?

 A whole lot.